angelacao8/angelacao8.github.io/index.md

 Jan.
 2020: I joined Emory's Language Acquisition lab, directed by Dr. Yun Kim.

 ### Contact
 My email is firstname.middlename.lastname@emory.edu (my middle name is Yuan).
-Please feel free to reach out at  for a copy of my CV or any other reason.
+Please feel free to reach out for a copy of my CV or any other reason.
 I enjoy receiving emails :)

 ## Welcome to GitHub Pages